 These instructions are only for forward-facing.

-There are a couple of different facets to wash on the Diono Radian RXT.
 Let’s cover the different parts and how to wash them.

 Using a damp cloth with a mild soap, wash the plastic shell off.
 Try not to get it over wet so that it dries easily.